The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 A statue in the long room trinity college dublin

-We feel like it is important to note that Dublin has a fantastic rich literary history with many iconic literary figures calling Dublin home.
+We feel like it is important to note that Dublin has a fantastically rich literary history, with many iconic literary figures calling Dublin home.
 Oscar Wilde, James Joyce, Samuel Beckett, and Bram Stoker are some of the most famous authors who hailed from Dublin and book lovers can take literary tours around the city.

 interior of the museum building in Trinity College Dublin one of the best things to do in 2 days in Dublin